nemaload/nemashow/README.md

 To make a user an administrator, direct database access is required.
 In the users collection, simply set the "admin" field in the user document in question to "admin".

 ###Data
 If you wish to access the project data set, please contact us.
+It goes to a `meteor/data` directory.

 ##Roadmap
 HDFWeb's support for light-field visualizations is nearly complete.
 Our goals for the short term include integrating light-sheet visualizations, improving reusability of workflow utilities, and making the application scalable.